mgorshunov/AI-CBT-Assistant/README.md

 Reliable conversational experiences depend heavily on memory management, persistence, workflow orchestration, monitoring, and operational safeguards in addition to the underlying model.

+# Disclaimer
+This project is intended for research, educational, and software development purposes only.
+It is not a medical device, mental health service, or substitute for professional medical or psychological care.
+The research, views, and opinions expressed on this website are strictly my own.
+They do not necessarily reflect the official policy, position, or regulatory perspectives of my current or previous employers.